edgi-govdata-archiving/overview/gsoc/gsoc-administration.md

 # GSoC Administration

 Planning for administration of Google Summer of Code for EDGI.
-Critical first steps:
+We have our profile [description](gsoc-description.md), a list of [project ideas](gsoc-ideas.md), and a [template](gsoc-template.md) for submitting proposals.

+In terms of critical steps:
 - Identify 3-5 mentors
 - Chip off first-timer issues // smaller issues in web-monitoring, guides, archivers.app
     - PR and contributing
     - Getting dev environment set up
-- Expand project descriptions (maybe based on questions that people ask?)
+- Expand project descriptions with more concrete details
 - Don't emphasize projects that rely on a single mentor-student relationship

 ## Timeline